 ways of communicating information to women so that they can make appropriate choices

 optimisation of resources.

-In addition to the recommendations in this guideline, the principles of woman-centred care and informed decision making outlined in 'Antenatal care' (NICE clinical guideline 62), specifically recommendations on the provision of antenatal information and individualised care, are of particular relevance to women with complex social factors.
+In addition to the recommendations in this guideline, the principles of woman-centred care and informed decision making outlined in the NICE guideline on antenatal care, specifically recommendations on the provision of antenatal information and individualised care, are of particular relevance to women with complex social factors.